Notice to NARA Researchers and FOIA Requesters

 The FDR Library has a clean research room policy.
 Personal computers, cameras, scanners, type writers, and tape recorders may be used for taking notes.
 All paper, books, briefcases, notepads, coats and handbags must be left in a designated area outside the research room.
 The Library provides note paper, note cards, and pencils.

-The Library permits the use of digital cameras in the research room.
+The Library permits and encourages the use of digital cameras in the research room.
 The flash must be disabled, and documents must be properly handled (no folds, creases or tears) during positioning of documents for imaging.
+The Archivist on duty witll provide further guidance about handling historical materials during photography.

-The only documents that may be copied using self-service copiers are as follows:
+The only documents that may be photocopied using self-service copiers are as follows:

 - Documents that are 11X14 inches or smaller.

-- SINGLE PAGE original documents and the FIRST PAGE of multiple page original documents.
+- SINGLE PAGE original documents and the FIRST PAGE of fastned multiple-page original documents.

 - Multiple-page documents that are served to you in photocopied form may be recopied by you in their entirety, as long as all of the pages are photocopies; that is, there are NO original documents within the attached documents.